SteveC-SoC/TossACoinTo/README.md

 There is a delay in the coinface being updated which is affecteing the results, it is one move behind
 Checked Stack and a call to setState isn't synchronous.
 It creates a "pending state transition."
 I need to explicitly pass the new input value as part of the event being raised

 Coin flip - stuck on this, have found a tutorial for a card flip which I should be able to translate into this app
+setcoinFace(() => {
+          if (Math.random() < 0.5) {
+            //this is duplicating the code 🤦‍♂️
+            // setcoinFace('heads')
+            return 'heads';
+Remove this!!!